 After running the filter to disperse the shock, your previously cleaned filter will have collected more algae.
 The good news is, this time, the algae will be dying instead of living bacteria.
 Backwash or rinse your filter with a filter cleaner instead of replacing it this time.

 If you see any remaining black algae in your pool after taking these steps, shock your pool again using a 2x dose of the manufacturer’s recommendations.

-Run the pump for 24 hours if you can, or 8 to 12 hours at minimum, and brush the pool again.
+Run the pump for 24 hours, or 8 to 12 hours at minimum, and brush the pool again.
 Brushing is important because you don’t want to risk the black algae coming back if there is any left.

 7. Test the Pool Water

 Once you take all the steps, test the pool water and ensure the chemical levels are accurate.
-Your pool should not have any more black algae but keep an eye out for any you may have missing or it returning.
+Your pool should not have any more black algae, but keep an eye out for any algae missed or returned.
 If even the smallest amount was left behind, it will start to reproduce and grow back.
-Give your pool a normal shock after brushing any algae off.
+Give your pool a standard shock after brushing any algae off.

 It’s a good idea to shock your pool regularly to keep the black algae at bay.
 Some pool owners do this as often as once per week with great success.
 However, recoating or replastering your pool’s surface is a nearly foolproof solution to an unfixable black algae problem if all else fails.